ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 - Provide the ID and Name PrestoMCP
 ![OpenWebUI Add Presto MCP Server to Open WebUI](https://github.com/ai-solution-eng/ai-solution-demos/blob/nl2sql/nl-to-sql-mcp-manufacturing/images/OpenWebUI_PrestoMCP.png)

 As next step we need to Create a Model that is leveraging the Qwen3 8b Base Model and has the MCP Server as Tool available.
 Therefore click in OpenWebUI on Workspace.
 Click **New Model**.
 Provide your Model a Name for example Manufacturing select Qwen/Qwen3-8B as base Model.
-Edit Visibility to Public in case you want the model to be available for everyone to chat.
+Edit Visibility to *Public* in case you want the model to be available for everyone to chat.
 Add a System Prompt for example: "Always use 'manufacturingdb' catalog and the schema 'public' for SQL queries.
 Syntax: catalog.schema.table is how you reference a table in presto"

-Click on the Advance Params and set Function Calling to Native, otherwise it will only make one call.
+Click on the Advance Params and set *Function Calling* to *Native*, otherwise it will only make one call.
 You can edit this within your chat as well.
-Underneath Tools tick the PrestoMCP Tool and click Save&Create.
+Underneath Tools tick the *PrestoMCP Tool* and click Save&Create.

 ### **4. Dashboard**